dustto24k/agar.to/README.md

 ### You can’t put off a to-do that self-replicates

 Whenever you pretend a certain task doesn’t exist, and go back for it after a while, it’s not the same amount as you remember.
 WHEN DID IT GET SO HUGE???
 Well, maybe your to-do is a living creature, which grows, self-replicates, and eventually eats you up..!
 Project agar.to starts from this somewhat childish idea.
-I’ll only use vanilla javascript on frontend, additionally desigining with some css skills I’m also practicing with ‘CSS Layout Masterclass’.
-My hopes are that I could maybe make css objects move on canvas, using basic animating — so it could actually look ‘alive’.
+I’ll only use vanilla javascript on frontend, additional desigining with some css skills I’m also practicing in ‘CSS Layout Masterclass’.
+My hopes are that I could possibly make css objects move on canvas, using basic animating — so it could actually look ‘alive’.
 BTW The name is just a parody of ‘agar.io’.
 Just like any developer, I get lazy when naming things.

 ### Features

-1. Minimalized clock / weather
+Minimalized clock / weather

 - Counting time every seconds seemed “too much” since the whole concept was a ‘science report’.
 Added current date instead, as said, it is a common format for reports.
 - For the same reason, decided to only load the temperature data.
 Converts the default metric (which is Kelvin) into Celcius, returning up to — or is it down..? anyway, — two digits below zero.

-2. Time logged + labeled To-Do (work-in-progress)
+Time logged + labeled To-Do (work-in-progress)

 - Creating and deleting to-dos will be immediately updated to the canvas, generating/exterminating colorized agar.
 - Each To-Do will save their generated time, calculate how old they are, and ‘divide’(read 3rd para for the concept) based on it.
 - Planning to categorize the development levels — which is how old they are — of each agar colonies. (the higher the level is, the more catastrophic and how careless you were about your own to-do) Some nominees for name of each level are: “enormous”, “huge”, “catastrophic”, “cute”, “dominant”, “fresh”, etc.

-3. Responsive Layout (distant goal)
+Responsive Layout (distant goal)

 - Just a plan to make it sexier.